ELECTRONIC BILL PAYMENT SERVICE

 If you submit payment instructions through the Service after the expiration or cancellation date of your policy, Wawanesa reserves the right to refuse reinstatement of your policy coverage.
 Therefore, if you wish to make a payment on an expired or canceled policy we strongly recommend that you contact Customer Service and inquire as to the policy reinstatement eligibility prior to using the Service.
 If you do not contact Customer Service to establish eligibility, we will have no knowledge of your desire to reinstate coverage until such time as we receive your payment and Wawanesa will have to make the coverage reinstatement decision after your Designated Account has been debited.
 In that case, if Wawanesa refuses to reinstate the policy, the payment, less any outstanding earned premium due at the time policy cancellation took place, will be returned in the form of a refund check payable to the policyholder.
 The refund and notice of policy reinstatement refusal will be mailed to the policyholder at the last known address on the policy.

-In the event any attempts to collect the amounts from your Designated Accounts result in a denial owing to a "non-sufficient funds" or "NSF" status, you will be required to pay a $15.00 fee (California only) and you will be required to pay the original amount that was owing under this Agreement.
+In the event any attempts to collect the amounts from your Designated Accounts result in a denial owing to a "non-sufficient funds" or "NSF" status, you will be required to pay a $25.00 fee and you will be required to pay the original amount that was owing under this Agreement.

 The Service is designed to process your payment(s) properly.
 However, Wawanesa shall incur no liability if the Service is unable to complete any of your payments because of any of the following circumstances: